 Insomnia comes in many forms.
 Click the links to find out more:

-Lots, but if there is only one more thing in relation to skin care that you should consider it is how prolonged stress affects how you look, your skin care and immunity.
+If there were only one thing in relation to skin care that you should consider it is how prolonged stress affects how you look, your skin care and immunity.

 I’ve written a whole book on this, but click here first.